JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 (...)
 ```

-> Sidenote: There are also more specialized SMASH outputs like HepMC or a thermodynamic output. you can find more details [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).
+> Sidenote: There are also more specialized SMASH outputs like HepMC or a thermodynamic output.
+You can find more details [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).

 ##### JETSCAPE output

 The official JETSCAPE output `test_out.dat` contains the same information as the particle lists output.
-Open the `test_out.dat` file and look for the section with the heading `# JetScape module: SMASH`.
-In this hands-on, we will use the SMASH binary output, which is convenient as we can use existing analysis script infrastructure from the SMASH Analysis Suite, [also available on Github](https://github.com/smash-transport/smash-analysis).
-You could recreate the following pT analysis just as well with the `test_out.dat` file (or the SMASH OSCAR output).
-For an analysis of the scattering history you always need to turn to the collision output of SMASH.
+Open the `test_out.dat` file (located in the `build' folder) and look for the section with the heading `# JetScape module: SMASH`.
+I

+n this hands-on we will exclusively use the SMASH binary output.
+This is convenient as we can use existing analysis script infrastructure from the SMASH Analysis Suite, [available on Github](https://github.com/smash-transport/smash-analysis).
+You could naturally recreate the following pT analysis just as well with the `test_out.dat` file (or the SMASH OSCAR output).
+For an analysis of the scattering history, however, you always need to turn to the collision output of SMASH.

-## 3) Effect of a afterburner rescattering stage
+## 3) Effect of the afterburner rescattering stage

-To illustrate one of the effects that rescattering has on the final observable hadrons, in this session we focus on the transverse momentum spectra (pT) and, later, analyze the collision history.
-For this, we first have to analyze the particles output and create the spectra.
+To illustrate one of the effects that rescattering has on final observable hadrons, in this session we focus on the transverse momentum spectra (pT) and, later, analyze the collision history.
+For this, we first have to analyze the particles output and create particle spectra.
 Follow the instructions below in the command line to produce them.

 #### Quick example analysis of multiplicities